 After going through my share of blunt comments about my skin, I have figured out that such people will only go on in their lives being shallow, superficial and immature.
 It’s a shame.
 This kind of discrimination can only be taught and cannot be intrinsic.
 It is certainly not natural to feel like that unless you were used to it.
 This affected me for the longest time but as I grew up I realized I was taught something valuable through those experiences.

 1. I developed a thick skin

 When you continuously hear the same comments over and over again, you learn to stop caring.
 “So I got dark skin, what else is new?”.
 I learned to pick my battles and matured myself into a habit to never let anyone hurt me without my consent.
-Haters hate that kind of confidence so brush off their hate and walk on with class and dignity.
+Haters hate that kind of confidence so brush it off and walk on with class and dignity.